hlmnrmr/sourcefabric-development/git.rst

   only.

-* Whenever a release needs to happen, a new release branch is created branching off master, and when doing so ALL new features added since the last release will be part of the new release, this means you cannot cherry pick which features will make the new release.
+* Whenever a release needs to happen, a new release branch is created branching off `master`, and when doing so ALL new features added since the last release will be part of the new release, this means you cannot cherry pick which features will make the new release.